DecentricCorp/Lightrail-API-Docs/use-cases/giftcode-checkout.md

    - its value is zero, or
    - its currency does not match `orderCurrency`.

-3. **If `giftCodeValue >= orderBalance`** , meaning the gift code value is enough for paying for the entire order, use the [Code Transaction API endpoint](#code-transaction-endpoint)  to charge the code with `orderBalance`.
-If this transaction is completed successfully, mark the order as completed, and optionally record the transaction details such the `transactionId` for future reference.
-If there is any error with this transaction, notify the customer that the checkout was not successful.
+3. **If `giftCodeValue >= orderBalance`** , meaning the gift code value is enough to pay for the entire order, use the [Code Transaction API endpoint](#code-transaction-endpoint)  to charge the code with `orderBalance`.
+If this transaction completes successfully, mark the order as completed, and optionally record the transaction details such the `transactionId` for future reference.
+If there is an error with this transaction, notify the customer that the checkout was not successful.

-4. **If `giftCodeValue < orderBalance`**, meaning the gift code value is not enough for paying for the entire order, the gift code will pay for part of the balance (`giftCodeShare`) and the remainder (i.e. `orderBalance - giftCodeShare`) will be paid via another payment method.
+4. **If `giftCodeValue < orderBalance`**, meaning the gift code value is not enough to pay for the entire order, the gift code will pay for part of the balance (`giftCodeShare`) and the remainder (i.e. `orderBalance - giftCodeShare`) will be paid via another payment method.

    Usually, `giftCodeShare` is the value of the gift code, i.e. the maximum it can pay.
 However, in the edge case that the remainder is too small and would not meet the minimum-transaction-value requirements of the third-party payment method, you need to adjust the split a little bit to make sure the remainder is payable by the third-party payment method.
 Here is a code snippet based on our [Stripe Integration](https://github.com/Giftbit/lightrail-stripe-java) for handling this logic: